aklevy/aklevy.github.io/about.md

 </p>

 <p align="center">
-  Computer science engineer, keen on art and programming :)
+  Software engineer, keen on art and programming :)
 </p>
 <p align="center">
   Contributing to the design (logo, website, UI) of the open source interactive intermedia sequencer <a href="https://ossia.io/">ossia score</a>, and developping <a href="https://github.com/jcelerier/qml-creative-controls">QML Creative controls</a>.